 It's estimated that 40% of the food grown in the U.S. is wasted.
 That's $165 billion dollars worth of food that ends up in our landfills each year, taking with it all the water, nutrients, labor and energy that was used to produce it.

 These no-carve pumpkin decorations are stylish, simple to make and preserve the flesh of the pumpkin, so they can go from decoration to dessert with zero waste.
 Buy pie (aka: sugar) pumpkins instead of carving pumpkins for the sweetest, smoothest flesh.
-Uncarved and kept indoors, pumpkins can last up to three months.
+Uncarved and kept indoors, pumpkins can be edible up to three months.

 1. This natural beauty makes use of dried corn husks.

 Keep adhesive toxin free by using a natural glue like this rice glue recipe.

 2. Pumpkins in a stocking!
 A ghoulishly simple way to add some pizazz to your pumpkins.

 3. Imagine these as a stunning as a centerpiece...